ktraister/habitat-plugin/README.md

 ## Pre-Reqs

 - Must have Jenkins setup for building habitat packages
-  - A designated origin and the corresponding keys
+  - A designated origin and the corresponding keys uploaded to slaves to run job
 - Habitat Auth Token specified as a Jenkins credential

 ## Usage